A Checkr background check should be a step toward employment – not an obstacle. But it doesn’t always work that way.

 5. What Does a Checkr Background Check Look For?

 If you’ve ever wondered what’s hiding in your background screening, you’re not alone.
-A Checkr background check examines several key categories:
+A Checkr background check examines several key categories, but it’s important to note that not all will necessarily be part of every background check.

-- Criminal history from county, state, and federal sources
+- Criminal history: Looks at county, state, and federal records

-- Driving record or motor vehicle reports if you’ll be operating company vehicles or driving for a ride share company or delivery service
+- Motor vehicle record: Looks at dirving history, license status, and any driving-related violations.
+Performed if you’ll be operating company vehicles, driving for a ride share company, or driving for a delivery service.

-- Employment verification to confirm job titles and dates
+- Employment verification: Confirms job titles and dates

 Employers want to understand who they’re bringing into their workplace – especially when safety, trust, and company reputation are at stake.